ojosproject/website/docs/url/getting-started.md

-We're trying to develop two solutions: Iris, the open-source software that can do all of the above and be installable on any Linux distribution, and Palliview, a device that uses our software to provide a "plug and play" experience.
+We're trying to develop two solutions: Iris, the open-source software that can do all of the above and be installable on any Linux distribution, and Palliaview, a device that uses our software to provide a "plug and play" experience.

 :::tip